REITs, Real Estate Funds & Real Estate Mutual Funds. The Comparison

 What is REIT?

 REIT, or Real Estate Investment Trust, is a company that invests directly in real estate using properties or mortgages.
 They are bought and traded like stocks.
 REITs are similar to mutual funds, where investors combine all the funds to buy a share of commercial real estate to generate income.
 REITs are required to pay a minimum of 90% of taxable income each year as dividends.
-This helps the investors earn real estate income without actually buying or financing properties.
+This helps the investors earn real estate income without buying or financing properties.

 Types of REITs